%2F%2Fusers%2F288da6db-8e1c-49e4-b79f-5bd937334c5a%2Fratecard%2Fmoremahi.png&w=1200&q=75)

-Wahoo: If you're looking for speed, Wahoo is your fish.
-These streamlined predators are one of the fastest fish in the sea, capable of short bursts up to 60 mph.
-They're known for their blistering initial runs and their razor-sharp teeth that can slice through heavy leaders.
-Wahoo average 30-50 pounds in our area, but 100+ pounders aren't unheard of.
-We see them year-round, with the best action typically from November to May.
+Wahoo: If you're after speed, Wahoo is your fish.
+These streamlined predators are one of the fastest fish in the sea, capable of short bursts over 60 mph!
+They're known for their blistering runs and razor-sharp teeth.
+Wahoo tend to be loners or travel in small groups, so landing one is always a special treat.
+Their firm, white meat is excellent for grilling or searing.
+We see them year-round, but fall and winter often bring the bigger specimens.

 Vehicle Guest Capacity: 6